France’s Macron to hold 'tough talks' with Facebook's Zuckerberg

-PARIS (Reuters) - French President Emmanuel Macron will hold “frank” talks with Facebook Inc Chief Executive Mark Zuckerberg on tax and data privacy in a week’s time when he welcomes the bosses of leading tech firms to Paris in a drive to lure more investment.
+PARIS (Reuters) - French President Emmanuel Macron will hold “frank” talks with Facebook Inc (FB.O) Chief Executive Mark Zuckerberg on tax and data privacy in a week’s time when he welcomes the bosses of leading tech firms to Paris in a drive to lure more investment.

 The French leader’s office said he would meet Zuckerberg and more than a dozen technology chief executives during a Tech for Good summit at which he will pitch France Inc but also push his case for an EU tax on digital turnover and call for a tougher battle against fake news.

-Also expected at the Elysee Palace event are IBM’s Virginia Rometty, Intel Corp’s Brian Krzanich and Microsoft Corp’s Satya Nadella.
+Also expected at the Elysee Palace event are IBM’s (IBM.N) Virginia Rometty, Intel Corp’s (INTC.O) Brian Krzanich and Microsoft Corp’s (MSFT.O) Satya Nadella.

 Macron, 40, paints himself as a champion of France’s plugged-in youth and wants to transform France into a “startup nation”, but he is also spearheading efforts in Europe to have digital tax companies pay more tax at source.